 3. Back up your data.

 If you haven’t yet backed up your data, please do so NOW!
-See the Take a Snapshot with USB Drive to save your important files to a separate drive.
+See Backup for Clean Install to save your important files to a separate drive.
 You can find your user data under /mnt/home/

 .
 While each subsequent step below is usually safe, each brings additional risk because of an unknown system state or human error.
 Better safe than sorry.